 The Associate in Science in Geology transfer degree focuses on an understanding of internal processes responsible for the formation of the Earth from a scientific perspective.
 Students choosing the geology degree program will study a range of natural science concepts including plate tectonics, climate change, and the evolution of the dynamic planet Earth.
 This degree employs the scientific method to understand the formation of the Earth, including how volcanoes, and mountain building events change the geography and ecosystems of the Earth.
 Students will explore geologic time as it relates to the origins, and evolution of life through the fossil record.
 An understanding of the formation of economically important mineral and fossil fuel resources is an important aspect of the degree program.
 A portion of this course will focus on the diverse California geology and coastal development.

 Completion of this major will provide students with a well-rounded understanding of human impacts on the globe and the ways geologic hazards such as earthquakes, floods, and landslides impact human development.

-- I. Define the application of the scientific method to geology and the forces, which allows scientists to develop theories of the natural forces that shape the evolving Earth. - Describe the processes of plate tectonics as it relates to mountain building events, volcanoes, earthquakes, and evolution of landscapes. - 3.
+- I. Define the application of the scientific method to geology and the forces, which allows scientists to develop theories of the natural forces that shape the evolving Earth. - 2.
+Describe the processes of plate tectonics as it relates to mountain building events, volcanoes, earthquakes, and evolution of landscapes. - 3.
 Define the processes of mineral and rock formation and the importance of economic resources. - 4.
 Evaluate geologic landscapes and structures, such as faults, folds and the physical forces required to develop a geologic landscape. - 5.
 Relate geologic time and the fossil record to past climates and the tectonic and ecological environments responsible for the formation of the Earth. - 6.
 Study past climates both warmer, and cooler than current conditions, and how ice ages impacted climate and shaped landscapes.

 This is the major pattern for students planning to transfer to a CSU.
-It is strongly recommended that students contact a GWC counselor to develop an official Student Educational Plan to discuss non-CSU universities, or if they have questions about the AS in Geology for CSU Transfer.
+It is strongly recommended that students contact a GWC counselor to develop an official Student Educational Plan to discuss non-CSU universities, or if they have questions about the CSU AS in Geology for CSU Transfer.

+Required courses - Core

 Course Title Units

-MATH G180 (Core) Calculus I 5
+GEOL G110 Physical Geology 4 units

+GEOL G120 Historical Geology 4 units

-CHEM G180 (Core) General Chemistry A 5
+CHEM G180 General Chemistry A 5 units

-General Education TBD

-Course Title Units

-CHEM G185 (Core) General Chemistry B 5
+CHEM G185 General Chemistry B 5 units

+MATH G180 Calculus I 5 units

-MATH G185 (Core) Calculus II 5
+MATH G185 Calculus 2 5 units

-General Education TBD

-Course Title Units

-GEOL GII0 (Core) Physical Geology 4

-General Education TBD

-S er n es te r 4

-Course Title Units

-GEOL G120 (Core)

-(spring only) Historical Geology 4

-General Education TBD

 Major total: 28

-Total units that may be double-counted: 9
+Total units that t may be double-counted: 9

-CSU General Education Breadth or IGETC Pattern: 37-39
+CSU General E ducation Breadth or IGETC Pattern: 37-39

-Transferable Electives (as needed to reach 60 units): 2-4 DEGREE TOTAL UNITS (maximum): 60 units
+Transferable Electives (as needed to reach 60 units): 2-4

+DEGREE TOTAL UNITS (maximum): 60 units

+() Description in parentheses indicates credit earned in AST in AST